Digging deeper in the Shanghai Tunnels

 Who is... down?

 A network of subterranean passageways once existed beneath Portland’s turn-of-the-century hotels and bars, connecting Old Town Chinatown establishments to the Willamette River.
-Their original purpose was to facilitate the more-efficient transfer of goods from ships docked at the waterfront, avoiding traffic on the streets above.
+Their original purpose was to facilitate an efficient transfer of goods from ships docked at the waterfront, avoiding the traffic and muddy streets above.

-Today, the still-accessible areas of these catacombs are referred to as the Shanghai Tunnels (a term rooted in racism, related to nefarious activities surrounding the historic opium trade).
+Today, these catacombs are referred to as the Shanghai Tunnels (a term rooted in racism, related to nefarious activities surrounding the historic opium trade).
+No underground tunnel networks exist today, but some connected basements are still accessible, providing glimpses into the past.

 The starting point is Old Town Pizza & Brewing, the original site of the Merchant Hotel where “ladies of the night” were purported to operate.